zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Reza doesn’t really know either.
 He uses a common e xpression that we would have in informal conversation, which is “Search me. ” “Search me” is a phrase we use when you don’t have an answer for the question either.
 When someone says, “I don’t know how to do this.
 Do you?”
 And the person says, “Search me,” the person means that he doesn’t understand or he d oesn’t have the answer either.

 Reza says, “Here’s one of the tech guys now” (one of the IT guys is obviously entering the room) “You can ask him all your questi ons.”
 Vanessa says, “I only have one.”
 Reza says, “Only one?” meaning “You only  have one question?”
 Vanessa says, “Yes.
 Can he restore my old operating  system?”
 “To restore” (restore) means to return something to how it was b efore.
-“To restore a computer application” would be to bring it back to the way i t was before you changed it, or perhaps even before you accidentally erased it.
+“To restore a computer application” would be to bring it back to the way it was before you changed it, or perhaps even before you accidentally erased it.

 Vanessa wants her old operating system back, and we  – which is all of us who deal with computers – know that sometimes new opera ting systems can be somewhat confusing because things are done differen tly.